 From 1998, the World Cup format included 32 teams split in eight groups of four, with the first two of each group making it to the knockout stage, played as one-off playoffs.
 However, Qatar 2022 will be the last edition under this format, as the 2026 World Cup will be expanded to 48 teams.

-France is the latest national team to win a FIFA World Cup, having emerged victorious in Russia 2018.
-Les Bleus are among the eight countries that have won the tournament at least once, though they are far from being the winningest side.
+Argentina is the latest national team to win a FIFA World Cup, having emerged victorious at Qatar 2022.
+La Albiceleste are among the eight countries that have won the tournament at least once, and are the only team with three titles to their name—though they are not the winningest nation.

 Since the 1982 World Cup, the Golden Ball award has been given to the best player of the competition.
 The winner is determined by vote of media members.
 Additionally, the players who finish second and third in the voting receive the Silver Ball and Bronze Ball, respectively.